benchristel/sindarin/the-elvish-language.md

 # <a name="pronunciation">Pronunciation</a>

-This page is intended to be a *complete* guide to the sounds of Sindarin.
-Because of that, it's *super long*, and some of what's here may not seem relevant until you've explored the language further.
-If you get bogged down in the details, there's also a [quick guide](./pronunciation-quick.html) that just covers the basics.
+It's hard to learn to pronounce a foreign language from a book, but you can try.
+I'd actually recommend skimming this chapter on a first read, and then checking out the online resources, which include recordings of Tolkien pronouncing Sindarin words from _The Lord of the Rings_—naturally the ultimate source for learning to say them correctly yourself.
+You can find a list of links at menegroth.github.io/links.html.

+If you've studied linguistics or you sing in foreign languages, you might know IPA, the International Phonetic Alphabet.
+I've included the IPA representation of each sound in slashes, /like this/.

 ## Vowels

-English-speakers tend to think of there being *five vowels*: A, E, I, O, and U. However, these are just the vowel *letters*.
-English has way more than five vowel *sounds*.
+English-speakers tend to think of there being *five vowels*: A, E, I, O, and U. These are just the vowel *letters*, though; English has way more than five vowel *sounds*.
 Just look at this list:

 <table class="center-block">
 <tr>